I love the Autumn - the other Autumn,

 I've just come back from a weekend in Northumberland.

+One of my best friend's handsome sons and his beautiful girlfriend were being married.
 After the legally required registry office ' do', the couple invited us to join them in a Humanist ceremony to celebrate their marriage, held in the garden of the bride's family home.

 It was one of the touching weddings I've ever been to, the carefully chosen words reflecting who the couple are as people and what they bring to the relationship.